Ad Copy For Real Estate PPC Campaigns | 8 Tips to Get You More Clicks!

 For example…

-Sick and tired of dealing with the demands of foreclosure, probate, or divorce?
-Well, we can’t solve everything, but we can make you a fair cash offer on your home and close in just one week… Can you imagine no more worry?
+[Description] Sick and tired of dealing with the demands of foreclosure, probate, or divorce?
+We can’t solve everything, but we can make you a fair cash offer on your home and close in just one week… Can you imagine no more worry?

-Stressed from difficult life situations?
-We’ve helped hundreds of people sell their house fast for cash and get their life back.
+[Description] Stressed from difficult life situations?
+We’ve helped hundreds of people sell their house fast for cash and regain their lives.
 Ready to start enjoying life again?

 Tip #6: Try Statistics or a Case Study